gingerBill/sublime-cpp11/README.md

 ## How to customize

-You can edit the packages within Sublime using [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer). `JSON-tmLanguage` files can be converted to their xml equivalent `tmLanguage` using [AAAPackageDev](https://packagecontrol.io/packages/AAAPackageDev) and converted using `z:AAAPackageDev: Convert (YAML, JSON, PList) to...`.
+You can edit the packages within Sublime using [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer).

-To modify the custom styling, open and edit `C++11.JSON-tmLanguage`.
-The custom styling is marked at the beginning of the `patterns`.
+To modify the custom styling, open and edit `C++11.sublime-syntax`.

 ## Why does this exist?